 The goal of radiation therapy is to direct large enough doses of ionizing radiation into the body to kill cancer cells while sparing the surrounding healthy tissue from damage.
 Several different radiation therapy techniques have been developed to accomplish this.
 Depending on the location, size and type of your tumor or tumors, you may receive one or a combination of these techniques.
 Your cancer treatment team will work with you to determine which treatment and how much radiation is best for you.

-During external beam radiation therapy, a beam or beams of radiation is directed through the skin to a tumor and the immediate surrounding area to destroy the main tumor and any nearby cancer cells.
+During external beam radiation therapy, beams of radiation are directed through the skin to a tumor and the immediate surrounding area to destroy the main tumor and any nearby cancer cells.
 To minimize side effects, the treatments are typically given every day for a number of weeks.

-The radiation beam typically comes from a machine located outside of your body that does not touch your skin or the tumor.
+The radiation comes from a machine located outside of your body that does not touch your skin or the tumor.
 Receiving external beam radiation is similar to having an X-ray taken.
 It is a painless, bloodless procedure.
-The most common type of machine used to deliver external beam radiation therapy is called a linear accelerator, sometimes called a 'linac.'
+The machine delivering the radiation is called a linear accelerator, sometimes called a 'linac.'
 It produces a beam of high-energy X-rays or electrons.
 Using sophisticated treatment planning software, your radiation oncology treatment team plans the size and shape of the beams, as well as how they are directed at your body, to treat your tumor effectively while relatively sparing the normal tissues surrounding the cancer cells.

 Several special types of external beam therapy are discussed below.
 These are used for particular types of cancer, and your radiation oncologist will recommend one of these treatments if he or she believes it will help you.